jamiefolsom/arbotopia/_posts/2019-05-16-a-search-for-migrant-birds-in-the-arboretum.md

 Red-bellied Woodpecker, male.
 This species has moved farther north in the last several decades and now nests in the Arboretum.
 Photo: Bob Mayer

 Woodpeckers hammer away on trees and other things (transformers, metal siding) to define territory, prepare nest holes and maybe just for fun.
 On impact, their heads decelerate at about 15 times the rate that would cause traumatic brain injury in people.
 How is it possible that they avoid brain damage?
-Learn the answer at a talk this Thursday. [arboretum sponsored talk.](https://web.archive.org/web/20171113123817/http://my.arboretum.harvard.edu/SelectDate.aspx "arboretum sponsored talk")
+Learn the answer at a talk this Thursday.

 Here is the complete list of birds seen on the May 11th walk:
 Arnold Arboretum, Suffolk, US-MA